phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/ini_settings.rst

 .. note:: Remember that into ``zend_ini_entry``, the value is a ``zend_string`` type.
 For our example, we registered an
           INI setting of type 'long', our ``pib.rnd_max`` which default value is 100.
-But that one's value is registered as a ``zend_string`` into the INI settings array, and thus needs to be casted to a 'long' everytime we want to read its value back. ``INI_INT()`` does such a job.
+But that one's value is registered as a ``zend_string`` into the INI settings array, and thus needs to be casted to a 'long' every time we want to read its value back. ``INI_INT()`` does such a job.

 Example::